ddernon/list-features/readme.md

 ## Key Features
 - "Double zero" dependency: This crate has no dependency and won’t, in its typical use case, be a run-time dependency.
-- Low Rust version requirement: Compatible with Rust version 1.58.
+- Low Rust version requirement: Compatible with Rust version 1.58 (see also [Windows 7 compatibility](#windows-7-compatibility)).

 If these characteristics are not of interest to you, the [built](https://crates.io/crates/built) or [toml](https://crates.io/crates/toml) crates may be more appropriate for your needs.
 Otherwise, read on :)

 ## Note
-This is a preview release, I’m still setting up stuff.
+This is a preview release, I’m still setting things up.
 It already should not change too much, but you might want to wait for version 0.2+ if you want to be reasonably sure that a breaking change won’t soon follow.

 ## Example